jupiterLabsDevelopment/conduit/docs/OPERATORS.md

 ## 13. Upgrade Notes

 * Agents must be restarted to pick up the new telemetry and backoff knobs.
 Existing env files remain compatible; new fields are optional with safe defaults.
 * The UI now surfaces bulk game rule presets.
-Moderators should review preset definitions in the API if customising before applying in production.
+Moderators should review preset definitions in the API if customizing before applying in production.
 * When adding bespoke TLS roots, ensure the PEM bundle is mounted into the agent container and referenced by `MC_TLS_ROOT_CA`.

 ---